 By convenient, I mean someplace you can remember and get to quickly.
 I can’t tell you how many times I’ve sat around while a client spent much more time looking for a document he had just downloaded than it took to download the document in the first place.
 As for me, I typically choose a new folder on my desktop for easy and instant access to the document.
 Then later, if I don’t want to file it in my document storage folder, I just drop it into the recycle bin.

 Hopefully the above information on obtaining electronic copies of Allen-Bradley and Rockwell Software manuals was helpful.
 Tomorrow I’ll discuss how to get hard physical copies of these manuals, as well as discuss the different types of documentation available.

-In the meantime, if you have an A-B or RS document you use on a regular basis please consider sharing it with us using the “Leave a reply” form below.
+In the meantime, if you have an A-B or RS document you use on a regular basis please consider sharing it with us using the “post a comment or question” link below.

 Shawn M Tierney